Fryuni/inox-tools/docs/src/content/docs/aik-plugins/inline-mod/index.md

   order: 2000
 ---

-[Astro Integration Kit](https://astro-integration-kit.netlify.app/) is an **awesome** community project that aims to provide higher-level tools for integration developers while abstracting the low-level details of interacting with Astro and Vite internals.

-[Inox Tools' Inline Modules](/inline-mod/) are available as an AIK plugin for a simpler ergonomics on Astro integrations.
+[Inox Tools' Inline Modules](/inline-mod/) are available as an [Astro Integration Kit](https://astro-integration-kit.netlify.app/) plugin for a simpler ergonomics on Astro integrations.

 ## Getting Started